cdli-gh/conjoint-parsing/data/Readme.md

 		generated in `classical/` using the command: `python3 ../scripts/Synthy.py 35000 royal/train.conll royal/dev.conll -support parallel/dev.conll parallel/train.conll > royal-synth/train.conll`

+		In the synthetic training corpus, 50% of all tokens (20.424/41.022) have been replaced with randomly selected tokens that are either
+		- morphological complex and identical in their morphological annotation (12.057) or
+		- identical in morphology and dependency, having a parent with the same head word and the first child identical in POS and dependency (8.367)

+		Note that the original form was given as replacement option, but only if a different word was chosen, this was marked as replacement.

 - `expanded/`

 	CDLI-CoNLL data with one morpheme (slot) per line, otherwise following CDLI/MTAAC conventions